Kristina01111000/WordPressTheme/README.md

 from the udemy class

 To do:
+- put header and footer into seperate files, same on every page
 - on index page
 	- navbar button should only be visible at small screen sizes, and should have the dropdown, currently visible all the time with no dropdown
 	- fix parallax, back ground staying still while page scrolls, not scrolling at a different speed